-- 1) Monitor and review the level of implementation by ADOs of the set minimum levels of analysis contained within the TDSSA for the following prohibited substances: - a) Erythropoietin-Receptor Agonists (ERAs, named for the purposes of this Technical Document EPOs)2; - b) Growth Hormone (GH); - c) Growth Hormone Releasing Factors including Growth Hormone Releasing Hormone (GHRH) and its analogues, Growth Hormone Secretagogues (GHS) and Growth Hormone Releasing Peptides (GHRPs).
+- 1) Monitor and review the level of implementation by ADOs of the set minimum levels of analysis contained within the TDSSA for the following prohibited substances: - a) Erythropoietin receptor agonists (ERAs)2; - b) Growth hormone (GH); - c) Growth hormone releasing factors including growth hormone releasing hormone (GHRH) and its analogues, growth hormone secretagogues (GHS) and growth hormone releasing peptides (GHRPs).

-2 The acronym 'EPOs' is used in this Technical Document to describe the substances included under the category S.2.1.1 of the 2021 Prohibited List and analyzed according to the applicable WADA Technical Document for EPO in force.
+2 The acronym 'ERAs' is used in this Technical Document to describe the substances analyzed according to the applicable WADA Technical Document for EPO in force.

-- 2) Review feedback received from ADOs and laboratories regarding the implementation of the TDSSA and assess if any changes or improvements are required to the TDSSA, including minimum levels of analysis or the supporting documents. - 3) Review applications received from ADOs that seek flexibility in the implementation of the minimum levels of analysis contained within the TDSSA, and make an informed decision based on information submitted by the ADO and any supporting reports provided by WADA. - 4) Provide expert advice on how WADA should review the required information which ADOs must submit as part of their application when seeking flexibility in the implementation of the minimum level of analysis and on the criteria under which such applications will be assessed. - 5) Consider whether any additional sports or disciplines should be added to Appendix 1 or Appendix 2 of the TDSSA and apply applicable minimum levels of analysis in consultation with the respective International Federation and based on sports already listed in the TDSSA with similar physiological and non-physiological requirements. - 6) Consider whether any analyses for other prohibited substances (e.g. insulins) or methods (e.g. gene doping) should be added to the TDSSA and, if so, incorporate a minimum level of analysis for them. - 7) Review any applicable information/studies provided or identified by ADOs, EG members or WADA relevant to the risk a sport/discipline has in relation to the specific prohibited substances/methods identified in in the TDSSA or which may be added thereto from time to time which may assist the EG in reviewing the minimum levels of analysis. - 8) Review statistical data to determine the levels of analysis being conducted in sports and disciplines by ADOs for the prohibited substances within the scope of the TDSSA. - 9) Review laboratory capacity to analyze for the prohibited substances that are within the scope of the current TDSSA, if any new prohibited substances are being considered for addition to the TDSSA or if any prohibited substances within the scope of the TDSSA should be considered to become part of the standard analysis menu that laboratories are required to conduct. - 10) Review and provide guidance on the implementation of the ABP haematological module by ADOs in line with the mandatory requirement for all ADOs to implement an ABP haematological module for those sports and disciplines with a minimum level of analysis for ESAs of 30% or greater. - 11) Provide guidance to ADOs on the implementation of the ABP endocrine module and its relationship to GH testing once its development is finalized.
-Monitor the development of a serum steroid ABP module to improve target testing and/or detection of doping. - 12) Consider whether additional guidance is necessary for sample retention and further analysis strategies within the scope of the TDSSA and key advancements in laboratory analytical testing procedures that would warrant further analyses of samples.
+- Review feedback received from ADOs and laboratories regarding the implementation of the TDSSA and assess if any changes or improvements are required to the TDSSA, including minimum levels of analysis or the supporting documents. - 3) Review applications received from ADOs that seek flexibility in the implementation of the minimum levels of analysis contained within the TDSSA, and make an informed decision based on information submitted by the ADO and any supporting reports provided by WADA. - 4) Provide expert advice on how WADA should review the required information which ADOs must submit as part of their application when seeking flexibility in the implementation of the minimum level of analysis and on the criteria under which such applications will be assessed. - 5) Consider whether any additional sports or disciplines should be added to Appendix 1 or Appendix 2 of the TDSSA and apply applicable minimum levels of analysis in consultation with the respective International Federation and based on sports already listed in the TDSSA with similar physiological and non-physiological requirements. - 6) Consider whether any analyses for other prohibited substances (e.g. insulins) or methods (e.g. gene doping) should be added to the TDSSA and, if so, incorporate a minimum level of analysis for them. - 7) Review any applicable information/studies provided or identified by ADOs, STEAG members or WADA relevant to the risk a sport/discipline has in relation to the specific prohibited substances/methods identified in in the TDSSA or which may be added thereto from time to time which may assist the STEAG in reviewing the minimum levels of analysis. - 8) Review statistical data to determine the levels of analysis being conducted in sports and disciplines by ADOs for the prohibited substances within the scope of the TDSSA. - 9) Review laboratory capacity to analyze for the prohibited substances that are within the scope of the current TDSSA, if any new prohibited substances are being considered for addition to the TDSSA or if any prohibited substances within the scope of the TDSSA should be considered to become part of the standard analysis menu that laboratories are required to conduct. - 10) Review and provide guidance on the implementation of the ABP hematological module by ADOs in line with the mandatory requirement for all ADOs to implement an ABP hematological module for those sports and disciplines with a minimum level of analysis for ERAs of 30% or greater. - 11) Provide guidance to ADOs on the implementation of the ABP endocrine module and its relationship to GH testing once its development is finalized.
+Monitor the development of a serum steroid ABP module to improve target testing and/or detection of doping.

+12) Consider whether additional guidance is necessary for sample retention and further analysis strategies within the scope of the TDSSA and key advancements in laboratory analytical testing procedures that would warrant further analyses of samples.